duckfev3r/article-publisher-arweave/README.md

 Article Publishing Application built for Arweave Platform using Typescript & React, written in a rush to pick up the generous gitcoin.co bounty - https://gitcoin.co/issue/ArweaveTeam/Bounties/1/2929

+Current Working Version can be found at http://scribe.permanently.online

 ## changelog

 ### 0.0.1